Thank you for your response

 Let’s discuss a few indirect taxes that were earlier imposed in India:

-With the implementation of GST, we have already witnessed a number positive changes in the fiscal domain of India.
+With the implementation of GST, we have already witnessed a number of positive changes in the fiscal domain of India.
 The various taxes that were mandatory earlier are now obsolete, thanks to this new reformed indirect tax.
 Not just that, GST is making sure the slogan “One Nation, One Tax, One Market” becomes the reality of our country and not just a dream.

 That said, with the dawning of the ‘Goods & Services Tax (GST), the biggest relief so far is clearly the elimination of the ‘cascading effect of tax’ or the ‘tax on tax’ quandary.